PRIVILEGED ACCESS MANAGEMENT

 3. Role of privileged access management in Zero Trust

 The idea, which is currently rising in popularity, is based on the maxim “never trust, always verify” and does away with the practice of putting faith in network connections, devices, and users.
-Zero Trust is merely a business process needing the least privileged access possible, despite the fact that to certain organizations it may appear to be a radical transformation.
+Zero Trust is merely a business process needing the least privileged access possible, even though to certain organizations it may appear to be a radical transformation.
 Organizations can more easily apply the Zero Trust principles throughout their infrastructures with the help of PAM tools.

-Granular access controls to restrict user rights and close monitoring of privileged user activity are just two advantages that privileged access management systems gives along with Zero Trust networks.
+Granular access controls to restrict user rights and close monitoring of privileged user activity are just two advantages that privileged access management systems give along with Zero Trust networks.

 4. Assigning privilege as per segmented accounts and duties